yesiamkriti/Task_Manager/README.md

 # Task_Manager
- project management tool using the MERN stack enable users to create and manage projects effectively
+a comprehensive project management tool using the MERN stack (MongoDB, Express.js, React, Node.js).
+The tool will enable users to create and manage projects effectively.
+Users can create projects, assign tasks to team members, set deadlines, and track progress.
+The frontend, built with React, will offer a user-friendly interface, while the backend, powered by Node.js and Express.js, will handle API requests and data processing.
+MongoDB will be used for data storage, ensuring scalability and flexibility.
+This tool aims to streamline project management and enhance team collaboration.